j4ckofalltrades/git-branch-win-title/README.md

-# Git branch in terminal window title
+# Git branch in window title

-A small shell function that includes the current git branch (if present) to a terminal emulator's window title.
+A small shell function that includes the current git branch (if present) to the window title.

 ## Requirements